dbenitez-bcn/the-gacha-kata/README.md

    - Checkout this [lesson](https://docs.oracle.com/javase/tutorial/java/generics/why.html) and understand generics
    - Make your `GachaMachine` to work using generics.
    - After coding the solution you should end up having a small `GachaMachine` class using generics and completed this kata!
+   - You can check the final solution checking out `final-code` branch.

 ## Recommendations
 Do this exercise pairing with somebody that already knows how generics work, so your pair can solve any question you have about it.